CodeX-HL7-FHIR-Accelerator/mcode-lite/input/pagecontent/index.md

 We provide mostly narrative with hyperlinks to the related mCODE STU3 resource.
 Profiles derived from their relevant mCODE profile if further constraints or extensions are needed.

+### How to read this guide

+Examples on how to apply this guide for specific federal initiatives are added in the Case Study menu.
+Note that they are meant to be illustrative and will not comprehensively cover all aspects of conformance to their respective FHIR data submission requirements.

 ### Credits